actions-marketplace-validations/garnertb_weekly-issue-action/README.md

 # weekly-issue-action

-Action that creates consistent GitHub issues on different dates.
+This action can be used to create consistent GitHub issues on a schedule.
 Great for standardizing project management, scrum ceremonies, and other recurring tasks.

 > **warning**